 - Digital Media Skills (Externally moderated): Students will learn how to work to a client brief relating to a specific media sector and its associated digital skills. - Film Production Fiction (Internally moderated): This unit will focus on the process of producing a short narrative film or film extract that uses generic conventions.
-In this unit, you will investigate how conventions of narrative storytelling are used by filmmakers, at formats and conventions.
-You will then prepare for a production by creating gathering the materials and preparing the cast and crew.
-You will need to bring together a range of elements to successfully produce your product: camera, lighting, acting, direction and sound during the production phase, and post-production successfully use techniques to deliver a final outcome.
+In this unit, you will investigate how conventions of narrative storytelling are used by filmmakers, at looking formats and generic conventions.
+You will then prepare for a production by creating film and gathering the materials and preparing the cast and crew.
+You will need to bring together a range of elements to successfully produce your product: camera, lighting, acting, direction and sound during the production phase, and successfully post-production use techniques to deliver a final outcome.